“So what kind of material are you, Amelie?”

 “The first thing is my path to the second.
 Like you said, it’s not what you know, but who you know.
 Tulane is my best path forward to keep pursuing relationships with families in New Orleans, to establish myself with the old blood in Louisiana, and to build up my skills and knowledge over time.
 I’m looking to create a pedigree for myself that will keep that McGehee adage true, in the surest capacity I can without any of that old blood.
 Me asking Mr. Thurston to send a word along the Malveaux family was me trying to forge a relationship, in order to succeed.
 I’m sorry if there was a wire crossed about my fencing that was not conducive to that success.
 Vera Malveaux can rest assured that idea died in its crib.”

 GM: The pair’s waitress stops by.
-After asking, “How you ladies doing here?” and refilling their drinks, she asks if Amelie is “sure if all you want” is that glass of sweet tea.
+After asking, “How you ladies doing here?” and refilling their drinks, she asks if Amelie is “sure if all you want” is that glass of iced tea.

 Amelie: Amelie beams widely and thanks the waitress for the refill.
 “I’m just fine, thank you.
 I’ll take you up on that next time,” she assures, nodding and letting the waitress step away.